 - Jae Soon Scholarship

 - Kuem Soon Scholarship

 - Dae Soon Scholarship

 All applicants for scholarships must attain a 2.0/2.5 GPA or higher in the previous semester.
-Students desiring to receive financial assistance must submit a scholarship application.
+Students desiring to receive financial assistance must submit a scholarship application every semester.
 The application is available in the school office.

 Student Tuition Recovery Fund